A Framework for Large Scale Synthetic Graph Dataset Generation

 which effectively is an R-MAT algorithm.
-The proposed above approach is different not only because $\hat{A}$ might be a non-square adjacency matrix, but also because $\hat{A}$ in general is constructed in a way that the $i$-th row and the $i$-th column can represent different node in the graph which gives us possibility to construct graphs that are heterogeneous in nodes in partite graphs.
-That reflects well the use case from recommender system domains, where the matrix $\hat{A}$ is bipartite and we track connections (edges) between the users and items.
-Then rows and columns can represent the users and items, respectively.
+The proposed approach differs in comparison to previous methods as $\tilde{A}$ might be a non-square adjacency matrix, additionally $\tilde{A}$ in general is constructed in a way that the $i$-th row and the $i$-th column can represent different nodes in the graph, giving us the ability to construct graphs that are heterogeneous in nodes in K-partite graphs.
+To scale this further and generate graphs that don't fit on system memory, we use a chunked generation algorithm detailed in Appendix \ref{sec:chunked_generation}.

-For partite graph the obtained adjacency matrix is a block matrix with connections only between the nodes only in corresponding connected partite.
-In this framework in order to represent partite graphs with $\hat{A}$ where matrix coordinates imply node ids then, it is sufficient to consider $\hat{A_P}$ for each partite $P$ and create $\hat{A}$ out of $\hat{A_P}$ for each partite.
-Hence, each partite subgraph $\hat{G_P}$ represented by $\hat{A_P}$ is created according to \eqref{eq:theta_matrix_eq}.
+For the K-partite graph, the obtained adjacency matrix is a block matrix with connectivity between the nodes in the corresponding partite.
+In this framework in order to represent K-partite graphs with $\tilde{A}$ where matrix coordinates imply node ids then, it is sufficient to consider $\tilde{A}_P$ for each partite $P$ and create $\tilde{A}$ out of $\tilde{A}_P$ for each partite.